zenonkwok/ITDxDDA-ASG1/README.md

 1. Hover over the picture of the food item you want to know more about.
 2. After hovering, a 3d model of the respective food item will appear with a notepad detailing the allergy content, taste, description and overall customer rating of the food.
 3. To despawn the 3d model, simply look away from the picture of the food item.

-# Limitations
-The overall customer rating seen on the food stats notepad is not calculated based on the reviews made by users and is just hard coded in the firebase realtime database

 # Credits: